 The initiatives aim to complement—and finds ways to collaborate with—other efforts to advance sound policy ideas that create freedom, prosperity, and peace.
 We welcome inquiries about how we might work cooperatively with other organizations pursuing similar ends.

-Atlas Network’s Center for U.S. and Canada works with local civil society organizations on both sides of the border to create positive perceptions of the role of free enterprise and individual liberty in advancing a freer, more prosperous world for all.
+Atlas Network’s partners with local civil society organizations throughout the U.S. and Canada to create positive perceptions of the role of free enterprise and individual liberty in advancing a freer, more prosperous world for all.

 This is a critical time for champions of free enterprise and liberal democracy in the U.S. and Canada.
 Our two countries have achieved enviable success in eradicating poverty, extending life expectancy, and achieving other key measures of human progress.
 That progress is a result, in part, of the degree to which our two countries have succeeded in enshrining the principles of individual liberty, rule of law, and free markets within our institutions.
 While we celebrate the success we’ve had, we remain highly motivated to strengthen the equality of opportunity those principles promise everyone when observed faithfully.

 We invite all of those who share this mission to join us as we work to accelerate our individual efforts through peer learning and collaboration.
 Atlas Network provides a variety of opportunities to engage, compete for funding, and get inspired throughout the year.
 We are here to help you make the most of those opportunities.
 We believe our individual talents are magnified when we work together to expand our shared vision for change as we challenge ourselves to innovate in new ways.
 We look forward to celebrating with you as you and your team reach new heights as leaders in organizations serving a cause that merits the very best of all of us.

 Director, Atlas Network, Center for U.S. & Canada

 Senior Advisor, Atlas Network, Center for U.S. & Canada